SOAR: Regression-based LiDAR Relocalization for UAVs: UAVLoc Details

+\textbf{Sensors Setup: } As shown in Fig. \ref{uav}, our dataset primarily comprises two sensors: (1) an Ouster OS1-128, a 128-beam spinning LiDAR used for point cloud acquisition, with its field of view (FOV), resolution, and frame rate (FPS) configured to [-22.5\degree, 22.5\degree], 20×1024, and 20 Hz, respectively.
+(2) A DJI camera directly records the UAV’s pose information and refines it through image-based optimization, yielding highly accurate UAV pose.

+\textbf{Target Environments: } Our dataset comprises flight data collected across four representative environments: a laboratory park, a campus area, a town and a road area.
+These environments exhibit diverse structural characteristics and expansive fields of view.
+Furthermore, non-repetitive flight paths were performed in each environment to evaluate relocalization performance under realistic and unconstrained flight conditions, which are shown in Fig. \ref{fig4}(b).
+Additionally, to capture altitude variations during UAV operation, we collected at least one flight trajectories with varying altitudes in each scene.
+This enables the evaluation of relocalization robustness under altitude-varying conditions.
+Notably, such irregular flight paths and altitude changes pose substantial challenges for relocalization, while more faithfully reflecting UAVs' flight conditions.

-In UAVLoc, we use only the LiDAR point clouds for relocalization.
+\textbf{Ground Truth Pose: } In UAVLoc, we use only the LiDAR point clouds for relocalization.
 The camera data are processed with DJI Terra to obtain high-precision UAV poses, which are then aligned with the LiDAR frames through camera calibration and time synchronization.
-Moreover, due to inevitable UAV vibrations during flight, we further refine the LiDAR poses by performing ICP \cite{ICP} between each LiDAR frame and the high-precision point cloud map generated by DJI Terra, yielding highly accurate LiDAR poses.
+Moreover, due to inevitable UAV vibrations during flight, following UAVScenes~\cite{UAVScenes} and KITTI~\cite{KITTI}, we further refine the LiDAR poses by performing ICP \cite{ICP} between each LiDAR frame and the high-precision point cloud map generated by DJI Terra, yielding highly accurate LiDAR poses.
 This process enables us to derive an accurate 6-DoF ground-truth pose for every LiDAR scan.